Chris-Jones-Gill/link-icons/readme.md

 This is a project that displays link and/or file type icons based on the filetype of a link - or as specified by class.

-Icon font created from [IcoMoon](http://icomoon.io/ "IcoMoon hompage - opens in a new window") by KISS Web Design.
+Icon font created using [IcoMoon](http://icomoon.io/ "IcoMoon hompage - opens in a new window") by KISS Web Design, it contains icons from the IcoMoon and the Font Awesome Web Fonts.

 You can view the demo by cloning the repo and viewing the index.html in a browser.